Jian-wei-peng/Jian-wei-peng.github.io/_pages/about.md

 # 🔥 News
 - *2025.09*: &nbsp; Check out our latest work, “Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following.”
 This work provides a comprehensive review of RPF scenarios, evaluation metrics, and planners, with a particular emphasis on requirements of safety and comfort.
 It further introduces a unified benchmark for the systematic evaluation of RPF planners.
 Learn more on the [project website](https://follow-bench.github.io/).
-- *2025.09*: &nbsp; Check out our latest work, “EZREAL: Enhancing Zero-Shot Outdoor Robot Navigation toward Distant Targets under Varying Visibility.”
+- *2025.09*: &nbsp; Check out our recent work, “EZREAL: Enhancing Zero-Shot Outdoor Robot Navigation toward Distant Targets under Varying Visibility.”
-- *2025.07*: &nbsp; Check out our latest work, “LSTP-Nav: Lightweight Spatiotemporal Policy for Map-free Multi-agent Navigation with LiDAR.”
+- *2025.07*: &nbsp; Check out our recent work, “LSTP-Nav: Lightweight Spatiotemporal Policy for Map-free Multi-agent Navigation with LiDAR.”
 - *2025.01*: &nbsp; Exciting Update!
 This Fall I begin my PhD in Robotics at SUSTech, co-advised by two amazing mentors: [Professor Jiankun Wang](https://www.sustech.edu.cn/en/faculties/jiankunwang.html) and [Chair Professor Hong Zhang](https://faculty.sustech.edu.cn/?tagid=zhangh33&iscss=1&snapid=1&orderby=date&go=2&lang=en).
 - *2024.05*: &nbsp; Presenting our work at ICRA 2024 in Yokohama, Japan.
 My first oral presentation in my academic career 🎉
 - *2024.02*: &nbsp; One paper is accepted by ICRA 2024.